1955 Air Force Falcons football team

-The 1955 Air Force Falcons football team season represented the United States Air Force Academy as an independent during the 1955 college football season.
-In the first season for the football program, the Falcons were led by first-year head coach Robert V. Whitlow; they played only freshmen teams of other schools and finished at 4 Wins and 4 losses.
+The 1955 Air Force Falcons football team represented the United States Air Force Academy as an independent during the 1955 college football season.
+In the first season for the football program, the Falcons were led by first-year head coach Robert V. Whitlow; they played only freshmen teams of other schools and finished at 4–4.
 Air Force did not have an official home venue until Falcon Stadium opened in 1962.